jeffreylederer/Tournament/readme.md

 - Team Size – how many players on each team

-- Divisions - number of divisions, the default is 1
+- Divisions - number of divisions, the default is 1 and the maximum is 4.

 - Playoffs Allowed - this will allow the league administrator to select weeks in schedule for playoffs